Part 135 of the Civil Aviation Safety Regulations (CASR) covers the air transport rules for smaller aeroplanes.

 Who it affects

 Subpart 121.Z applies if you are operating single-engine aeroplanes with a seating capacity of more than 9 seats.
-However, you must comply with the majority of Part 135.
+You must also comply with most of Part 135.

 Some operators may be able to operate an aeroplane with up to 13 seats if they are already conducting these operations and meet the requirements.

-All operators and pilots also need to comply with Part 91 of CASR General operating and flight rules, noting that Part 135 may add to or turn off some Part 91 requirements – either completely or partially.
+All operators and pilots also need to comply with Part 91 of CASRGeneral operating and flight rules.
+Keep in mind Part 135 may add to or turn off some Part 91 requirements – either completely or partially.